-Mumbai: Rail roko by job-seekers, services between Kurla, Dadar suspended
+Mumbai: Train services resume on Central Line as students call off agitation

-Services on the Central Railway line in Mumbai have been badly hit on Tuesday morning after scores of job aspirants protested on the tracks demanding employment in Central Railways.
+Train services on Central Line have resumed as students have called off their agitation.
+The services were badly hit on Tuesday morning after scores of job aspirants protested on the tracks demanding employment in Central Railways.

-The protest by All India Railway Act Apprenticeship students are being held between Matunga and Dadar on Central line, giving a tough time to commuters going to work.
+Railway officials, who were engaged in talks with the agitators, have claimed to have ended the stalemate.

-"Entire four lines are affected between Matunga and CSMT.
-Police and railway official are having talks with them", the official said.
+#WATCH: Railway traffic resumes between Dadar & Matunga, agitating railway job aspirants still present at the spot where they have been protesting, between Matunga & Chhatrapati Shivaji Terminus railway station. #Mumbai pic.twitter.com/J72KIhc38b— ANI (@ANI) March 20, 2018

 "There has been no recruitment since last four years.
 We are struggling from pillars to post.
 Over 10 students have committed suicide.
 We cannot let such things happen," a student who was part of the protest said.